People

 Profile

 I joined the School in January 2011 and I have a PhD entitled 'Abuse and Violence Against Small Businesses'.
 I have published in high quality journals such as the British Journal of Criminology, the International Review of Victimology, Criminology and Criminal Justice and the Security Journal and have been involved in a number of applied research projects and evaluations of national government programmes.
-My work spans a variety of areas in relation to crime prevention, commercial victimisation and organised crime.
+My work spans a variety of areas in relation to violent crime, crime prevention, commercial victimisation and organised crime.

 I am a member of the Home Office Commercial Victimisation Study steering group and a Research Fellow of the Security Institute.
 I also sit on the editorial board of the Security Journal and Trends in Organized Crime.